PixelsCamp/docs/N00BS.md

 ![](https://github.com/PixelsCamp/docs/blob/master/img/tent.png?raw=true)

 There should be a designated sleeping/relaxation area in the venue.
-If not or if all areas are full, the smaller stages may be available as temporary sleeping areas as long as you get out before the first talks of the day begin.
+If not or if all areas are full, smaller stages may be available as temporary sleeping areas as long as you get out before first talks for the day begin.

 Sleeping masks and earplugs may help to avoid the light and excessive sounds from the venue as well the snoring programmer next to you.

-Be mindful of the bean bags (if there are any).
+Be mindful of bean bags (if there are any).
 As tempting as it is to make a sleeping fort with them, others would like them too.

 Sleeping with the same pair of pants you’ll use the next day may not be the most comfortable thing to do.
 But maybe you don’t want to bring your pink Hello Kitty pajamas either.
 Or a robe.
 We had a guy in a robe once (we have proof).